 What do we do in Hexacta to make ICT and inclusion a reality?

 From the social responsibility area, we have worked for several years in similar projects to those mentioned below.
 Here are some of the initiatives we have implemented:

 - The IT area gathers all the hardware in disuse and is responsible for restoring computers, monitors, and printers.
 These machines, which are no longer useful to meet our own needs, are perfectly useful for schools, low-income families, or institutions working in vulnerable and disadvantaged areas.
 After all the restoration work has been done, Hexacta donates all this equipment.

-- We have joined different initiatives that aim to train people, in vulnerable situations and who cannot easily integrate into society, to enter into the technology and software development world and help them to open doors in the labor market.
+- We have joined different initiatives that aim to train people in vulnerable situations and who cannot easily integrate into society, to enter them into the technology and software development world and help them to open doors in the labor market.
 In these cases, we provide the resources, and our expert engineers, who as volunteers, become teachers in the classes.

 - As part of the DANE project (Spa), Hexacta has developed mobile apps that help develop skills in people with disabilities.
 One of those apps is Burbujo that helps kids with motor disabilities to improve their visual attention and coordination.
-(Content related: Hexacta received a merit award for the DANE project).

 - Also, we have created two apps for people with Aphasia to be able to “use” the speaking ability.
 Currently, these two apps are in the User Acceptance Testing (UAT) phase, and they will be released soon.